c-villain/PhotoJoiner/README.md

 ## Requirements

-- Xcode 12 (currently beta versions)
+- Xcode 11 with [Swift 5.2 (or later) toolchain](https://swift.org/download/#snapshots) or later (currently beta versions Xcode 12)
-- iOS 14 or later
+- iOS 13.2 or later

 ## Platforms

-Currently testing on iPhone.
+Currently runs on iOS platform (iPhone and iPad support)

 ## Architecture

-Based on SwiftUI 2.0 & Combine with MVVM.
+Based on SwiftUI & Combine with MVVM.

 ## Special thanks